 New York City is one of those destinations where you can visit countless times and have a different experience each trip.
-You start off with that super touristy first visit where you see the Statue of Liberty, and the Empire State building and then once you check off all the sites like that, you can explore the city for its shopping and food!
+You start off with that super touristy first visit where you see the Statue of Liberty, and the Empire State building and then once you check off all the sites like that, you can explore the city for its shopping and food.
+In 2019 we visited for a long weekend during the holiday season – here’s where we stayed, visited, and eat and drink!

 When deciding where to stay in the city, it’s really going to depend on what area you want to explore during that particular visit.
 There are plenty of hotels to choose from, but here are a few suggestions with modern amenities within close proximity to many of the activities we’ll be suggesting in this article as you read on!